BdR76/CSVLint/docs/readme.md

 ### Remove original column ###

-By checking the "Remove original column" checkbox the original column will be removied after splitting it into new columns.
+By checking the "Remove original column" checkbox the original column will be removed after splitting it into new columns.
 Keep it unchecked to add the new columns but also keep the original values.

 Analyse data report